 Deliverables may vary greatly.
 In the past, they have included articles/volumes for publication, grant applications, course curricula, policy recommendations, and future conferences.
 Artists may consider conceptualizing exhibitions, concerts, films, or performances.
 Please note, however, that neither Exploratory Seminars nor Accelerator Workshops are grant-writing or conference/event-planning meetings.
 Rather, they focus on the intellectual development of the academic content for any later outcomes.

 Although an application should specify a desired outcome, we fully understand that participants may realize over the course of the workshop that a different outcome is necessary or even preferable.

-Please contact Sean O’Donnell, associate director of Academic Ventures and Engagement at firstname.lastname@example.org.
+Please contact Rebecca Wassarman, executive director of academic ventures and engagement, at firstname.lastname@example.org..